Vaccines

 vaccine

-Work began in January with the deciphering of the SARS-CoV-2 genome.
+SARS-CoV-2 genome.
 The first vaccine safety trials in humans started in March, but the road ahead remains uncertain.
 Some trials will fail, and others may end without a clear result.
 But a few may succeed in stimulating the immune system to produce effective antibodies against the virus.

 Here is the status of all the vaccines that have reached trials in humans, along with a selection of promising vaccines still being tested in cells or animals.